 He then let me purchase the ticket now and told me to wait for the bus.
 We were supposed to leave at 10 am, but it arrived around 11 because of some protest that affected traffic flow.
 After an hour on the road, the traffic came to a complete halt because of ongoing protests.
 The driver talked to us and gave us an emergency number in case things go out of hand.
 Well, I was scared for sure because I don’t have phone data, and we were in the middle of nowhere.
 So we waited for the inevitable, and thankfully after more than an hour, the protesters finally dispersed, and we went on our way to the border.

 AT THE GUASAULE BORDER

-Before arriving at the border, the conductor informed us that he will be collecting the Nicaraguan border fee – $15 for foreigners and $3 for locals, payable with USD or the equivalent in Honduran lempiras or Nicaraguan cordobas.
-Two hours passed after this and we finally reached the border town of Guasaule.
+Before arriving at the border, the conductor informed us that he would be collecting the Nicaraguan border fee – $15 for foreigners and $3 for locals, payable with USD or the equivalent in Honduran lempiras or Nicaraguan cordobas.
+Two hours passed after this, and we finally reached the border town of Guasaule.
 We all went down to have our passport stamped at the Honduran immigration, and this time, we didn’t need to pay anything.

 NICARAGUAN IMMIGRATION EXPERIENCE

 We then went to the Nicaraguan side, and the conductor instructed us to bring all our stuff – including the luggage.
 They will all be scanned for drugs and contrabands before we can enter Nicaragua.
 They separated us, foreigners, to the locals, and they shepherd us to a different window.
 Unfortunately, none of us did the registration in advance, and the immigration didn’t accept the one we did before leaving Honduras, so they interrogated us one by one.
 I was the only one who spoke Spanish in the group, so I translated for the officer who doesn’t speak an ounce of English.